inspectwithjim/beautiful-jekyll/contact.md

 ---
 <img src="/images/logo.png" alt="logo" title="logo" width="120%" height="120%" />

+### The business has retired.
+The website will remain as-is for posterity.
 ### Contact Jim Gannon
 ---
-#### Call Me: 434-263-6521 anytime...
+#### Call Me: ---_---_---- anytime...

 This is my office phone.
 If I am away from my desk I am call-forwarded to my cell phone, so I am always available, either directly or via voice mail.
 Call me anytime for any questions.
-Or, email:  inspectwithjim@verizon.net; or inspectwithjim@gmail.com.
+Or, email:  inspectwithjim@---.---.

 Please know you are strongly encouraged to attend the inspection.
 This is for your benefit.
 You will learn a lot.
 If you cannot be there, your written report will provide all that you need.
 Always feel free to call me with any questions.